iamronen/Generativeprocess/README.md

 	- You can chek this by looking a couple of rows down from the green code button to find a clock icon with the number of commits, to the left of this you'll see a section that says `X minuites ago`.
 Theres also a timestamp of the last commit to the left of this.
 - Assuming that all is good here, you will want to find the `contribute` button.
 To the left of the green `code` button is `go to file`.
 The `contribute` button is directly below this.
 Click this button to open up a small menu.
 - Click the green `Open Pull Request` button
+	- This will take you into the SoCoDoJo (organisational) repository and present a bunch of options under the heading of "Comparing Changes"
 -